nuxt/docs/en/api/configuration-router.md

 ---
-title: "API: The router Property"
+title: 'API: The router Property'
 description: The router property lets you customize Nuxt.js router.
 ---